onewaterdrop/trans-new/README.md

 Everyone is free to create task, work and idea and share, assign and reassgin to others.
 Characteristics: Virtual team, self-driven, self-management, experience-gaining.
 Team and work management.
 6. What can I get.
+Benifits, perks.
 Not only experience but hands on skills.
+1. get skills to suit yourself in a fast growing team.
+2. entrreprenureship and principles useful for your startup ideas.
+3. first access to our mentor, senior pool
+4. access to our infrastrures.
+5. learn to communication with engineers, business, finance,, markets, sales.